 For some reason, it’s difficult to explain to actors.
 “How did it go?” they keep asking.
 “How did I do with this and that line?” and “What did the pomegranate scene look like?”

-I’ve rather given up trying to tell them that I have no idea, really, and that pomegranates and lines just fly over my head… Around Easter, we did a small Medieval thing in a local church.
+I’ve rather given up trying to tell them that I have no idea, really, and that pomegranates and lines just fly over my head… Around Easter, we did a small Medieval thing in a local church – a little Mystery Play, actually.
 I was calling the lights for our electrician at the board, and there was this young trainee actress, who had no part but was eager to help, and kept asking, couldn’t she really, really do anything?

 “Yes,” I told her, “sit by me, and watch the play, and take note of what works, and what doesn’t – so we know what to tell them when they ask afterwards.”